milletf1/poe-stashfilter/README.md

 # poe-stashfilter
-Stash filtering app for Path of Exile
+Stash searching app for Path of Exile